git-josip/bootcamp-solidity/15-16_weeks/real-world-gas-optimization/02_TraderJoeTokenVesting_Report.md

 `BitMaps.BitMap private tokenRevocation` storage variable has been introduced where revoked token info is saved.
 In order to support this we have added `addToken` method where `owner` adds token definition to contract and then index is assigned.

+BitMaps pack 256 booleans across each bit of a single 256-bit slot of uint256 type.
+Hence, booleans corresponding to 256 sequential indices would only consume a single slot, unlike the regular bool which would consume an entire slot for a single value.

+This results in gas savings in two ways:

+- Setting a zero value to non-zero only once every 256 times
+- Accessing the same warm slot for every 256 sequential indices

 ## Gas report

 ### Original